 It's also worth noting that in the Mass Effect-verse humanity does not have an "Army", since all military operations depend on the fleet getting troops to where they're needed and securing orbit, and humanity doesn't, unlike the Turians, maintain huge garrisons for planetary defense.
 The Systems Alliance military focuses on maneuver instead, and gets troops onto the battlefield by dropping them from Frigates, inside of Infantry Fighting Vehicles.

 In Prototype, the United States Marine Corps is presented as a Punch Clock Villain (opposing Alex Mercer, an Anti-Hero at best), pretty much only doing their jobs in protecting the people and trying to contain the infection under the command of the Blackwatch, who are really using them as cannon fodder and as a scapegoat if things get bad.
 The Blackwatch are basically an army of overzealous psychopaths.
-In the end, the Marines are viewed as heroes by New York, so Blackwatch's plan of using them as fall guys failed.
-It's a bit of a CMoH, since from what you can see in-game, the average Marine is a good person.
+In the end, the Marines are viewed as heroes by New York, so Blackwatch's plan of using them as fall guys failed and from what you can see in-game, the average Marine is a good person.

 In Sons of Liberty, they've taken the initiative to build Metal Gear RAY as a deterrent against the copies of nuclear-capable REX popping up everywhere, and the thing can cut ships in half with a water-gun.
 Unfortunately, Ocelot steals it, killing all the Marines on the ship it was being carried on, including the Commandant.
 The Navy proceeds to steal the design and make several low-end knock-offs that give RAY a pretty bad rap.